mehdi-absln/online-learning-platform/QWEN.md

 - State management with Pinia
 - SEO-friendly with proper meta tags
 - Form validation on both client and server
+- Recently added: Tabs component with Course Info and Reviews tabs on course page

 ### Tech Stack
 - **Framework**: Nuxt.js 4 with Vue 3